Zarnetske Watershed Science & Hydroecology Lab @ MSU

 Picture

 Luisana joined the lab as a full-time research scientist in the summer of 2022.
 Before joining the lab, Luisana finished her undergraduate degrees in Earth science and computational math at UC-Santa Cruz.
 She has experience working on watershed biogeochemistry research, including an internship at the Stroud Water Research Center.
-She is now becoming a key member of multiple projects in the lab.
+She was a key member of multiple projects in the lab.
+She went on to get a Masters degree in hydrology at Virginia Tech.

 Dr. Chao Song - PostDoc